vishvananda/sdxl-breeder/README.md

 This is a tool for breeding Noken from SDXL.
 It's a work in progress.

 We can generate many images per second -- this is one idea for exploring the latent spaces between prompts.

 ## The idea

-Explore sending nokens instead of tokens to CLIP for embedding.
+Explore sending Nokens instead of tokens to CLIP for embedding.

 ## Capabilities:

 - users can generate images from a prompt (seeding the universe)
-- users can generate images by selecting two existing images, which then mixes their embeddings (latent space of token embeddings sent to CLIP for guidance) to generate a new image
+- users can generate images by selecting two existing images, which then "mixes" their embeddings (latent space of token embeddings sent to CLIP for guidance) to generate a new image

 ![mix](./mix.png)